 Homepage / W2WDX Station Info / Modes / Other Links

 The SSB and VHF Operating Position

-The station set-up is incomplete and the two "L" shaped tables you see are just the first step.
+The station set-up was incomplete and the two "L" shaped tables you see were just the first step.
 The table on the right is 80" long.
 The other table, holding the computer monitor and the AM position, is 60" long.
 The 80" table is free standing (not mounted to the walls) and the tubular steel legs are set back 20" so as to provide free movement (for my legs) across all the operating positions.
 The computer CPU is mounted under the long table near the monitor end, suspended by a steel CPU bracket (from Ikea) so it is up off the floor.

+Homepage / W2WDX Station Info / Modes / Other Links